qwefgh90/ng-terminal/README.md

 NgTerminal is a web terminal that leverages xterm.js on Angular 7+.
 You can easily add it into your application by adding `<ng-terminal></ng-terminal>` into your component.

 NgTerminal provides some features including [xtermjs](https://xtermjs.org/).
-It provides to adjust dimensions by dragging and to fix the number of rows and cols.
-New usuful features to devlopers should be added continuously.
+You can adjust dimensions of a terminal by dragging and to fix the number of rows and cols.
+New usuful features should be added continuously.

 ## Install